Matestack Ui Core

 Contribute

 We are very happy about anyone that wants to improve this project!
 Please make sure to read this guide before starting your work to avoid unnecessary trouble down the road!
-Always feel welcomed to reach out to us via Discord or mail if you are unsure or need further information.
+Always feel welcomed to reach out to us via or mail if you are unsure or need further information.

 What to work on

-If you want to contribute and are unsure what to work on, take a look at the open issues!
+If you want to contribute and are unsure what to work on, take a look at the

 Other case: You plan to built something that you think should be part of the Matestack UI Core (or you have already built it)?
 Great, then open a pull request and we will take a look!